samestep/website/about.markdown

 ![Me](/assets/photo.jpg){: style="float: right; height: 20ex; border-radius: 50%" }

 Hey there!
 I'm Sam.
-Professionally I'm a software engineer, but I also like to spend my free time learning from all the amazing people there are to be found (both in my own life and beyond).
+Professionally I'm a PhD student at CMU, but I also like to spend my free time learning from all the amazing people there are to be found (both in my own life and beyond).